 Recently, we came across the blog post of one very brave young man on the ERIC (Education and Resources for Improving Childhood Continence in the UK).
-Connor, aged 16 wrote an intelligent and articulate post about his feeling around his bedwetting problem.
-Read his full post here.
+Connor, aged 16 wrote an intelligent and articulate post about his feelings around his bedwetting problem.

 Connor mentions that, “for much of my childhood I wore nappies to bed which may seem a trivial thing to get upset about, but I became very worried that somehow all my friends would know, even though there was no way they could find out”.

 He goes on to say, “when I stopped wearing nappies it was good in the longer term, but hard to get into a new routine… if I woke up wet in the middle of the night, there was no way I could go back to sleep without getting up and changing, which meant I had less sleep, but if I slept through until morning, it was always a rush to get changed and clean in time”.